 During the second quarter, we concluded an initial process to test the industry's interest in investing in our rostafuroxin drug candidate and were not able to secure a licensing transaction or other strategic opportunity at that time.
 Based on feedback received from potential licensing partners, we have determined that there is a need for an additional phase 2 clinical trial to demonstrate efficacy in non-Caucasian patients in treatment resistant hypertension.
-Due to these developments, and in connection with the preparation of these interim unaudited condensed consolidated financial statements, we determined that the fair value of the IPR&D related to our rostafuroxin drug candidate was more likely than not less than its carrying value.
-As a result, we have performed the required quantitative impairment assessment of the related intangible asset.
-We estimated the fair value of the asset using MPEEM and determined that the fair value as of June 30, 2021 is approximately \$17.0 million.
+Due to these developments, and in connection with the preparation of the interim unaudited condensed consolidated financial statements as of and for the period ending June 30, 2021, we determined that the fair value of the IPR&D related to our rostafuroxin drug candidate was more likely than not less than its carrying value.
+As a result, we performed the required quantitative impairment assessment of the related intangible asset.
+We estimated the fair value of the asset using MPEEM and determined that the fair value as of June 30, 2021 was approximately \$17.0 million.
 We then compared this fair value to the carrying value of approximately \$54.8 million.
 Since the fair value was less than the carrying value, we calculated the intangible asset impairment as the difference between the fair value and the carrying value of the IPR&D related to our rostafuroxin drug candidate.
-Accordingly, we recorded a loss on impairment of intangible assets of \$37.8 million, recognized within operating expenses in our condensed consolidated statements of operations for the three and six months ended June 30, 2021.
-No events or changes in the business environment occurred during the six months ended June 30, 2021 that would indicate that the fair value of the IPR&D related to our istaroxime drug candidate was impaired.
+Accordingly, we recorded a loss on impairment of intangible assets of \$37.8 million, recognized within operating expenses in our condensed consolidated statements of operations during the nine months ended September 30, 2021.
+There have been no additional indicators of impairment with respect to the fair value of the IPR&D related to our rostafuroxin drug candidate during the three months ended September 30, 2021 that would indicate that the fair value of the IPR&D related to our istaroxime drug candidate was impaired.